-Explore a Career in Product Management - Discussion with Product Managers at LinkedIn and BetterCloud
+Explore a Career in Product Management in Tech - Discussions with Product Manager at LinkedIn, Amazon, Google and BetterCloud

 Nitin Julka, Group Product Manager @LinkedIn, describes how he went about getting his first PM job, and was able to get one in just 5 weeks.

 Here are some things that Nitin talks about in this episode:

 1. How Nitin prioritized getting meetings in the beginning, as opposed to getting a job